 Plus, in a new city, I find this is always the best way to explore and get your bearings.
 Probably the only real occasion we had for a proper walk was when we visited Pettah neighborhood.

 Although we haven’t really walked that much in Kandy either, I’ve had the impression it was a more walkable city than the capital, certainly smaller, less crowded and perhaps quieter.

 We were still recovering from climbing Adam’s Peak and only passing by on our way north toward Dambulla, so the only attraction we managed to visit in Kandy was the Buddhist Temple of the Tooth (Dalada Maligawa), which wasn’t very quiet but it’s one of the places Sri Lanka is famous for.

 Located in the royal complex of the former kingdom of Kandy, this temple houses and protects the relic of Buddha’s tooth.

-Very important relic in Buddhist countries, both in religious and political matters, it’s believed that who is in possession of the sacred tooth of the Buddha also holds the power of the country.
-The temple plays a great role in the city’s fame, and it’s one of the reasons why Kandy was declared world heritage site by UNESCO in 1988.
+Very important relic in Buddhist countries, both in religious and political matters, it’s believed that whoever is in possession of the sacred tooth of the Buddha also holds the power of the country.
+The temple plays a great role in the city’s fame, and it’s one of the reasons why Kandy was declared a World Heritage site by UNESCO in 1988.

-The whole city of Kandy was considered sacred, and this was its main site, commonly known as the city of Senkadagalapura, capital of the Sinhala kings, the main guardians and supporters of the Dinahala culture for about 2,500 years until the British promptly interrupted their peace of mind in 1815 following their urge to conquer, control, expand, drink tea and all sorts of things intruders usually do.
+The whole city of Kandy was considered sacred, and this was its main site.
+Commonly known as the city of Senkadagalapura, it was the capital of the Sinhala kings, the main guardians and supporters of the Dinahala culture for about 2,500 years.

 This is how UNESCO’s page devoted to Kandy puts it: